ineffablelucky/Employee-Project-Assignment-Django-Project/README.md

 Update : 09-06-2018
 ---------------------
-Working on the integration of my project to Gentelella (https://colorlib.com/polygon/gentelella/) front-end.
+Working on the integration of my project with Gentelella (https://colorlib.com/polygon/gentelella/) front-end.